Read time: 3 minutes

 While water is always a good choice, as you move into the later stages, an isotonic drink may be more helpful.
 Having an isotonic drink during labour can help to provide extra calories and energy if you don’t feel like eating.

 It’s best to avoid fizzy drinks, which can provide energy, but may also cause nausea and sickness.

 There’s no right or wrong when it comes to eating in labour, so listen to your body and respond accordingly.
 Some research shows that there’s no difference in the length of labour or the number of complications experienced between mums who chose to eat and those who didn’t3.

 - Eating little and often will help to sustain your energy.

 - Bite-sized portions are ideal.

-- High sugar foods provide a short-lived burst of energy.
-Try wholegrain carbohydrates instead for a slower release supply.
+- High sugar foods provide a short-lived burst of energy, so instead try wholegrain carbohydrates, like wholegrain oatcakes, for a slower release supply.

-- Eating larger snacks or meals may make you feel nauseous.
+- Eating larger, heavier snacks or meals may make you feel nauseous.

 - Eat when you feel hungry, rather than waiting until later.

 - You may be asked to avoid eating or drinking if a caesarean birth is likely.